-The second largest solar furnace in the world, this feat of Soviet architecture was completed in 1986.
-Predominantly they did research for aerospace development, though now they mostly just serve as a giant melting oven for private companies.
-At some point there were plans to make heavy water, but they never quite got there.
+The second-largest solar furnace in the world, this feat of Soviet architecture was completed in 1986.
+Predominantly they did the research for aerospace development, though now they mostly just serve as a giant melting oven for private companies.
+At some point, there were plans to make heavy water, but they never quite got there.
 The most impressive part is one 12 storey building, the front of which is a giant curved mirror.
-The light reflects off of 63 rotating mirrors on the opposite hillside, and concentrated in the centre, temperatures reach upto 3000 degrees Celsius.
-The solar furnace isn’t open to the public, but of course YPT has managed to secure access and it’s one of our favourite things on any Uzbekistan tour.
+The light reflects off of 63 rotating mirrors on the opposite hillside, and concentrated in the center, temperatures reach up to 3000 degrees Celsius.
+The solar furnace isn’t open to the public, but of course, YPT has managed to secure access and it’s one of our favorite things on any Uzbekistan tour.
 See it for yourself on our Uzbekistan Uncut tour.

 Ashgabat Olympic Stadium, Turkmenistan

-The largest structure in the world in the shape of a horse, this stadium was purpose-built in the centre of the Olympic Complex for the 5th Asian Indoor and Martial Arts Games in September 2017.
-With a capacity of 45,000, the stadium was used twice – once for the Opening Ceremony of the Games on September 17th 2017, and once for the Closing Ceremony on the 27th.
-Unfortunately the whole complex is now closed, but the impressive horse’s head is visible from all over the city and part of our Central Asian Summer Combo tour.
+The largest structure in the world in the shape of a horse, this stadium was purpose-built in the center of the Olympic Complex for the 5th Asian Indoor and Martial Arts Games in September 2017.
+With a capacity of 45,000, the stadium was used twice – once for the Opening Ceremony of the Games on September 17th, 2017, and once for the Closing Ceremony on the 27th.
+Unfortunately, the whole complex is now closed, but the impressive horse’s head is visible from all over the city and part of our Central Asian Summer Combo tour.